 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this easy homemade vegan teriyaki sauce recipe, I’d love to hear about it in the comments below or via social media.
+If you make this easy homemade vegan teriyaki sauce recipe, I’d love to hear about it in the comments below.
+And do please rate it.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.

 Vegan Teriyaki Sauce.
 PIN IT.

 - 1 tbsp tamari or your favoured soy sauce